thiagolages/photogrammetry-scanner/README.md

 *Note that leaving #define LOG_SERIAL uncommented and connecting both devices WILL MOST LIKELY NOT WORK.
 Uncomment when you're finished debugging so it works smoothly

-## Usage
-### Initial Setup
-0) Build the Camera Turtable as described [here](https://hackaday.io/project/168301-arduino-controlled-photogrammetry-3d-scanner), except for the bluetooth remote and servo.
-1) Connect the ESP8266 and the Arduino via an I2C communication.
-2) Edit the `ESP8266-side.ino` code and insert your Wi-Fi's SSID and password.
-Also insert your phone's IP address inside your network.
-Remember they have to be connected to the same Wi-Fi network in order for this to work.
-3) Upload the `ESP8266-side.ino` code on the ESP8266
-4) Upload the `turntable-side.ino` code on the Arduino inside the turntable

-### Daily usage
-1) When you turn your table on, go once to the left and select "Connect to Wi-Fi".
-Wait a few seconds and it should write "CONNECTED" and go back to the initial screen.
-2) Select "Photogrammetry"
-3) Select the number of photos
-4) Enjoy!

-***For the other modes "Cinematic" and "Manual Control", it shouldn't make any difference from the original work.***